soklet/soklet/README.md

       out.println(format("Saying %d hellos to %s!", times.get(), target));
     else
       out.println(format("Not saying hello to %s!", target));
   }

+  // Currently Soklet does not have built-in multipart support (coming soon!)
+  // But you can pull out form parameters if your form's content type is application/x-www-form-urlencoded.
+  @POST("/example-non-multipart-post")
+  public void examplePost(@FormParameter Long id, @FormParameter Optional<String> name) {
+    database.executeInsert("INSERT INTO account VALUES (?,?)", id, name.orElse("Anonymous"));
+  }

   // Soklet has the concept of a PageResponse, which associates a logical page name with an optional